 On the hike were me and three other girls traveling together.
 It was about an hour-long hike that ended at the perfect place with perfect timing for sunset.
 Along the way, we passed flamingos and kite surfers!
 After one more sleepless night in Paracas thanks to the Holy Week party-goers, I boarded the Peru Hop bus with the final destination of Lima.

 This leg of the journey is quite interesting.
 On our way out of Paracas, we stopped for a tour at a former mansion turned hotel where slaves were brought in to Peru.
 We walked through a portion of the slave tunnels while learning about the history of the house.
 As I look at the Peru Hop website now, I don’t see this as a free tour option anymore.
 It is possible they’ve removed it.

-Four hours later, you’ll arrive in Lima.
+Four hours later, you’ll arrive in Lima, a city you should spend at least two days exploring.
 Peru Hop drops off to the majority of hostels in Lima.
 As I was staying with a friend, I just asked to be dropped off at a hostel near his apartment in Miraflores and walked the remainder of the way!

 Overall Thoughts on Peru Hop

 I highly recommend using Peru Hop if you are short on time or just want some help planning your trip, without the constraints of a tour.
 And you should know, that I paid my way for Peru Hop, so I’m completely unbiased!